travis-ci/docs-travis-ci-com/user/languages/clojure.md

 ### With Leiningen 2

 Leiningen 2 has a core feature that replaces `lein-multi`: [Profiles](https://github.com/technomancy/leiningen/blob/master/doc/TUTORIAL.md).
-To run your tests against multiple profiles (and thus, multiple dependency sets or Clojure versions), use `lein2 with-profile` command like so:
+To run your tests against multiple profiles (and thus, multiple dependency sets or Clojure versions), use `lein with-profile` command like so:

-    lein: lein2
+    lein: lein
-    script: lein2 with-profile dev:1.4 test
+    script: lein with-profile dev:1.4 test

 where `dev:1.4` is a colon-separated list of profiles to run `test` task against.
-Use `lein2 profiles` to list your project's profiles and `lein2 help with-profile` to learn more about the `with-profiles` task.
+Use `lein profiles` to list your project's profiles and `lein help with-profile` to learn more about the `with-profiles` task.

 For a real world example, see [Neocons](https://github.com/michaelklishin/neocons).